lily-liang12/Reference_Proteome_Manager/README.md

 This project is licensed under the MIT License.

 ## Updates and bug fixes
 - Feb.
-28, 2018 (PW): UniProt FTP README file layout changed and entries were not getting read
+28, 2018 (PW): UniProt FTP README file layout changed and entries were not getting read.

+- Nov.
+8, 2018 (PW): Some minor GUI improvements and support for different contaminant databases.
+Has some retry loops for better FTP connectivity.